-(IJ) Vacant building fees:
+(J) Vacant building fees:

-- The owner of a vacant building shall pay an annual fee, which shall be set in accordance with Section 31-6(a) of this Code.
-The fee is imposed to defray the administrative costs for registering and processing the vacant building registration form and for the costs of the city in monitoring the vacant building site; - The first annual fee shall be paid no later than 30 days after the building becomes vacant.
+- 1. The owner of a vacant building shall pay an annual fee, which shall be set in accordance with Section 31-6(a) of this Code.
+The fee is imposed to defray the administrative costs for registering and processing the vacant building registration form and for the costs of the city in monitoring the vacant building site; - 2.
+The first annual fee shall be paid no later than 30 days after the building becomes vacant.
 Subsequent annual fees shall be due on the anniversary date of initial vacancy.
-The fees shall be paid in full prior to the issuance of any building permits, with the exception of a demolition permit; - Unpaid fees shall be levied and collected as a special assessment against the property as provided for under Section 10-3, with interest at the rate set in accordance with Section 31-8 of this Code per annum on the unpaid balance
+The fees shall be paid in full prior to the issuance of any building permits, with the exception of a demolition permit; - 3.
+Unpaid fees shall be levied and collected as a special assessment against the property as provided for under Section 10-3, with interest at the rate set in accordance with Section 31-8 of this Code per annum on the unpaid balance thereof.

-- thereof.
 Upon transfer of ownership, the new owner(s) shall be responsible for all unpaid and subsequent annual fees; - 4.
-The annual fee may be waived by the fire chief if the fire chief determines the following: - i.
-All past due property taxes are paid; - ii.
-There is sufficient property damage and fire insurance; and - iii.
-The property owner demonstrates that they have and are following a minimal maintenance plan for the building's systems. - 4.
-The fire chief, or his/her designee, in his/her sole discretion, may waive the first or subsequent annual fees if all past due property taxes are paid and the owner demonstrates compliance with a city-approved building restoration agreement. - (JK)A building owner shall provide access to all interior portions of an unoccupied building in order to permit a complete inspection for the purpose of enforcing and assuring compliance with the provisions of this Chapter. - (L) The following are exempt from all provisions of this section 10-3: - 1.
-Buildings owned by the U.S. government or State of Minnesota, and their political subdivisions; and - 2.
-Buildings owned by housing and/or redevelopment authorities of the U.S. government or State of Minnesota, and their political subdivisions.
+The fire chief, or his/her designee, in his/her sole discretion, may waive the first or subsequent annual fees if all past due property taxes are paid and the owner demonstrates compliance with all city-approved building restoration agreement. - (K) A building owner shall provide access to all interior portions of an unoccupied building in order to permit a complete inspection for the purpose of enforcing and assuring compliance with the provisions of this Chapter. - (L) The following are exempt from all provisions of this section 10-3: - 1.
+Buildings owned by the U.S Government or State of Minnesota, and their political subdivisions; and - 2.
+Buildings owned by housing and/or redevelopment authorities of the U.S government or State of Minnesota, and their political subdivisions.